Post by contributor Kathleen Quiring

 According to another study, people in expensive cushioned running shoes were twice as likely to suffer an injury than were people who went running in hard-soled shoes.
 Because we think we’re protected, we move in ways that aren’t safe for our bodies.

-That’s a valid question.
-But it’s been my experience that kids (and adults) who are used to going barefoot have a heightened awareness of their surroundings.
 When we go barefoot, we instinctively pay attention to where we’re putting our sensitive feet.
-We watch the ground in front of us.
-And because we step more gently when we’re barefoot, we’re apt to notice if we’re starting to put our foot down on something sharp and quickly lift it, avoiding injury.
+We watch the ground in front of us and use common sense.
+And because we step more gently when we’re barefoot, we’re apt to notice if we’re starting to put our foot down on a sharp object and quickly lift it, avoiding puncture wounds and other injuries.
+The more often you go barefoot the thicker the skin on the soles of your feet becoming creating natural protection.

-4. Less Wear and Tear on Shoes
+5. Less Wear and Tear on Shoes

 This would probably be a silly reason to go barefoot if it was the only one, but it’s a really nice side-effect.